appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 ```

 - curl
-- jq
 - unzip
 - docker | podman

 ### Auth Requirement

-During the installation of the Self-Hosted Appcircle Server, it is essential to have the `creds.json` file provided to you upon purchasing the license.
+During the installation of the Self-Hosted Appcircle Server, it is essential to have the `cred.json` file provided to you upon purchasing the license.
 This `cred.json` file is necessary to access offline Docker images.
 Without this file, you will not be able to access the offline Docker images required for the installation.